Should You Shave Your Face Before or After a Shower

 There are several important questions you might ask when planning your daily shave:

 What products should I use?
 Does it matter whether my face is wet or dry?
 Do I need shaving cream?
-What type of razor works best?
+What type of razor works best, electric shaver, safety razor, straight razor?
 Should I shave before or after my shower?
+Does shaving cause acne?

-Depending on your unique skin type and facial hair, shaving before or after your shower could make a huge difference.
+Depending on your unique skin type and facial hair, shaving before or after your shower could make a huge difference in whether you have a comfortable shave that exfoliates your skin.
 Here’s what you should keep in mind.

 Benefits of Shaving After the Shower

-When you shower, the heat from the steam and the moisture from the hot water help to soften your facial hair in the same way that heating a metal coil makes it more malleable.
+When you take a hot shower, the heat from the steam and hot water act as a moisturizer that helps to soften your facial hair in the same way that heating a metal coil makes it more malleable.

 To top it off, hard or brittle facial hair sometimes breaks off when you try to shave it instead of cutting cleanly right at the skin, so you may need to take more than one pass with the razor to get a clean shave.

 Shaving already strips the skin’s top layer, so repeating passes over the same part of your face is an easy (and avoidable) way to irritate your skin.
-The hot water from your shower can soften your scruff by 30-65%.
+The hot water from your shower can soften your scruff by 30-65% compared to cold water.
 That softer hair will offer less resistance to your razor blade, which means that you’ll get a closer shave and minimize the need to shave over the same part of your face more than once to get it.

 The hot water also relaxes your skin and opens up your pores, which reduces the friction between your razor and your skin, leading to fewer razor bumps and ingrown hairs.